xrootd/xrootd/docs/TESTING.md

 The next step is to build the container image for the desired OS.
 It can be built with either `docker` or `podman`.
 The `xrd-docker` script has the `build` command to facilitate this.
-Currently, supported OSs for building are CentOS 7, AlmaLinux 8, AlmaLinux 9, Fedora.
+Currently, supported OSs for building are AlmaLinux 8, 9 and 10, Fedora, Alpine, Debian, and Ubuntu.
 The command to build the image is simply
 ```sh
 $ xrd-docker build <OS>
 ```
-where `<OS>` is one of `centos7` (default), `alma8`, `alma9`, or `fedora`.
+where `<OS>` is one of `alma9` (default), `alma8`, `fedora`, `alpine`, `debian`, or `ubuntu`.
 The name simply chooses which `Dockerfile` is used from the `build/` directory, as they are named `Dockerfile.<OS>` for each suported OS.
 It is possible to add new `Dockerfile`s following this same naming scheme to support custom setups and still use `xrd-docker build` command to build an image.
 The images built with `xrd-docker build` are named simply `xrootd` (latest being a default tag added by docker), and an extra `xrootd:<OS>` tag is added to allow having it built for multiple OSs at the same time.
 The current `Dockerfile`s use the spec file and